 Lessons to Learn from Jani-King

 The Ninth and Seventh Circuit decisions adverse to FedEx eventually forced that company to settle dozens of IC misclassification lawsuits around the country for $466 million.
 If Jani-King had learned from the FedEx cases and drafted its franchise agreement and policies with a close eye on IC law, it may have succeeded in preventing conditional class certification in this lawsuit under Pennsylvania law.
 Many businesses that seek to reduce direction and control, yet wish to maintain a valid franchise or IC model, have resorted to the use of IC Diagnostics™, a proprietary process that examines whether a group of workers would pass the applicable tests for IC status under governing state and federal laws.
 IC Diagnostics™ then offers a number of practical, alternative solutions to enhance compliance with those laws.
-For existing businesses, those alternatives include restructuring, reclassification or redistribution, as more fully described in our White Paper.
+For existing businesses, those alternatives include restructuring, reclassification or redistribution, as more fully described in my White Paper.

 There is nothing in the majority or dissenting opinions that says that a franchisor cannot seek to protect its intellectual property and goodwill.
 The challenge is to do so consistent with state IC and employment laws.